wbsckt3/istqb_rapidapi_planning_front/README.md

-front for rapid api:  https://rapidapi.com/jaalza/api/refactorii

 API Overview

 ISTQB-Based Test Automation Planning API with AI Plan your automated testing strategies with the power of Artificial Intelligence.
 This API leverages AI to generate optimized test plans based on ISTQB standards and user-provided data, accelerating your QA process with precision and intelligence.
 Ideal for QA engineers, developers, and testing teams aiming for smarter and faster automation planning.

-Key Features:

-🔬 AI-generated test automation plans based on ISTQB principles. ⚙️ Designed for QA engineers, testers, and DevOps teams.
-🚀 Rapid integration for agile environments.
-✅ Google Sign-In authentication
-🏢 Multi-tenant company management
-👥 User–company relationships with assignable roles
-🧠 ISTQB-style end-to-end test planning
-📑 Support for preconditions, test data, steps, acceptance criteria, expected results, and more 📊 Optimized for modern test frameworks like Cypress + Cucumber 🔐 Secure, structured, and standards-compliant
-🌐 Test environments, priorities, pipelines, and traceability included

-AI-powered ISTQB Test Planning – smart automation strategies.

-ISTQB-Based Test Automation Planning API

 This API provides a structured and professional approach to planning functional automated tests, aligned with ISTQB best practices.
 It's ideal for QA engineers, test automation developers, and team leads who need to organize, document, and execute test plans across multiple companies and user environments.

-🚀 Key Features:
+Key Features:

+🔬 AI-generated test automation plans based on ISTQB principles.

+⚙️ Designed for QA engineers, testers, and DevOps teams.

 ✅ Google Sign-In authentication